MSIA/2021-msia423-chang-christina-project/README.md

     hike run.py s3_upload --s3path <your_s3_path> --local_path <your_local_path>
 ```

 This command uploads a CSV file from the specified `--local_path` to the S3 bucket.
-By default, the `local_path` is set
+The `--s3path` is a required
-to `data/external/national-park-trails.csv`.
+argument.
+By default, the `local_path` is set to `data/raw/national-park-trails.csv`.

 ### 2. Initialize the database